ROG Phone has some crazy features for gamers

 What's the hardest part about playing console-quality games on your phone?
 The lack of buttons, I'd say.
 Asus may have a thing for that.

-Unveiled on Tuesday at Computex in Taipei, the ROG Phone is truly one for gamers.
+Unveiled on Monday at Computex here in Taipei, the ROG Phone is truly one for gamers.
 It has some crazy accessories and impressive features, but mostly sets itself apart with virtual keys that basically give your phone shoulder buttons.

 The sides of the phone are equipped with what Asus call AirTriggers -- sensors that can register the touch of a finger.
 Each shoulder can be programmed with a function, like braking and reversing in a racing game for instance.